MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/05-formatting-aliases-providers-comparison.md

 ```

 As you can see in the previous results, there are built-in providers for the registry, aliases,
-environment variables, the file system, functions, variables, certificates, and wsman.
+environment variables, the file system, functions, variables, certificates, and WSMan.

 The actual drives that these providers use to expose their datastore can be determined with the
-Get-PSDrive cmdlet.
-The Get-PSDrive cmdlet not only displays drives exposed by providers, but it
+`Get-PSDrive` cmdlet.
+The `Get-PSDrive` cmdlet not only displays drives exposed by providers, but it
 also displays Windows logical drives including drives mapped to network shares.

 ```powershell